dkandalov/dkandalov.github.io/_posts/2020-07-30-hello-http4k.md

     }
 }
 </kotlin>
-To try out the filter, let's make the server extract "name" query parameter from the request and throw an exception if the "name" parameter is missing: `request.query("name") ?: error("No name")`.
+To try out the filter, let's make the server extract the "name" query parameter from the request and throw an exception if the "name" parameter is missing: `request.query("name") ?: error("No name")`.
 We can apply the filter using `.withFilter(catchAll)`:
 <kotlin>
 fun main() {
     val catchAll = Filter { nextHandler ->